tianlongc/WIA1002_UM/README.md

 In fact, some questions explicity allow the use of Java Collection classes like `PriorityQueue`.
 > 💡 This format is great for practicing problem-solving and working with real-world-like input/output scenarios.

-📚Format 3: Manual Implementation and Application (2025 sem 1)
+### 📚Format 3: Manual Implementation and Application (2025 sem 1)
 Well, this is a closed test paper but the question topics are listed as below:
 - Q1: Linked List: Singly Linked List and Doubly Linked List
 - Q2: Queue: Basic circular array implementation and custom Priority Queue implementation
 - Q3: Search and Sort: Insertion Sort and Binary Search with File-handling
-- Q4: Graph: Full Graph from-stratch implementation and Stack or Recursion to implement DFS
+- Q4: Graph: From-scratch Graph implementation and Stack or Recursion to implement DFS

 # Contribution
 Feel free to fork and submit a pull request to improve my content.
 Thanks!